The Gnome 3.x Activities Area

 If you can see the desired application, you can simply click it's icon to invoke it.
 However, it it often difficult to locate the exact application in such a large list, so Gnome 3 gives you two ways to narrow down the field:

-By clicking on one of the predefined categories on the right hand side of the screen (-the default is "All") to narrow down the applications by their function.
-In the example below, the display has been limited to show just the installed graphics applications:
+By clicking on one of "All" or "Frequent" to narrow down the applications by their function.
+In the example below, the display has been limited to show just the frequently used applications:

 By clicking in the search box and typing in the name (-or part of the name) of the application; this will limit the display to those applications containing the string entered.
-In the example below, the string "ter" has been entered and Gnome has removed all applications except those with names or descriptions containing the string "ter" (e.g. terminal, Printers, Character map, etc):
+In the example below, the string "gnu" has been entered and Gnome has removed all applications except those with names or descriptions containing the string "gnu" (e.g. gnu Image Manipulation Program):

 Once you can see the desired application icon, simply click it to invoke the application.